 5. Don’t shove it under the rug.

 The first 7 years of our marriage, we shoved pretty much everything under the rug.
 Although I liked to talk about things, my husband didn’t, and if I’m honest, I didn’t know “how” to talk about things.
 I just knew how to nag.
 My sponsor taught me to share my fears and my feelings and let go of the result.

 This is what it would look like:

-Then you just leave it there, and you don’t try to fix it.
-Allow your partner to just hear you and decide how to respond.
+Then you leave it there, and you don’t try to fix it.
+Allow your partner to hear you and decide how to respond.
 This technique was magic for my relationship with my husband.
-Often he would apologize for things that I wasn’t expecting and when I shared my fears, he would very often want to be my Prince Charming and fix the problem without me having to ask him.
+He would often apologize for things that I wasn’t expecting, and when I shared my fears, he would often want to be my Prince Charming and fix the problem without me having to ask him.
 It was magical.

-I found it really hard to focus on myself and I blamed my husband for everything.
-At that time, I felt like I was really pretty awesome and he was really pretty terrible.
+I found it really hard to focus on myself, and I blamed my husband for everything.
+At that time, I felt like I was really pretty awesome, and he was really pretty terrible.
 It wasn’t until I got a sponsor that I realized that no matter how bad I think he is, I still have a part to play, not to mention I also had my flaws.
-When I began changing my reactions, my perceptions, and my expectations, things started to get a lot better between us.
-Once I took ownership for working on myself, I couldn’t blame him for everything anymore.
+When I began changing my reactions, perceptions, and expectations, things started to get better between us.
+Once I took ownership of working on myself, I couldn’t blame him for everything anymore.
 I now had to do the next right thing.

 8. Choose your battles carefully.

-“Why didn’t you call me and tell me were going to be late?”
+“Why didn’t you call me and tell me we were going to be late?”
 Do you need to know the answer to this?
-What you reallywant to say (and what your partner hears) is “I’m irritated that I waited for you and you didn’t even bother to call… WHY… and it better be a good reason or I’m going to stay upset?”
+What you really want to say (and what your partner hears) is, “I’m irritated that I waited for you and you didn’t even bother to call… WHY… and it better be a good reason, or I’m going to stay upset?”